Swim With Wild Dolphins

 enjoy!

-habitat and for those who do, it is an experience never to be
+natural habitat and for those who do, it is an experience never to be

 forgotten.
 For more information about how to swim with dolphins during